Ask Slashdot: How Do You Read Code?

 for(size_t i = 0; i "start at 0 and go as many times as there are items in itemList...unless something messes with i in the loop.
 Also, how sure are you

 Compile it first so that there is less ambiguity.
-(Score:2)
+(Score:3)

 andi $a3, $t1, 41399